HHH: What Manner Of Man

 Directed and produced by Robert Richter

-When this biography about Hubert H. Humphrey was telecast in the crucial 1968 campaign for President of the United States, it helped turn the tide, but not quite enough to result in victory, in what became the closest Presidential election in American history, up to that time.
+When this Hubert H. Humphrey biography was telecast in the historic 1968 campaign for President of the United States, it helped turn the tide — but not enough to result in victory, in the closest Presidential election in U.S. history, up to that time.

-Richter often thought that if he had somehow completed the production a few days sooner--although he worked 7 days a week, 16 or more hours a day, for six straight weeks--it might have helped push Humphrey over the top.
+Richter often thought that if he had somehow completed the production a few days sooner it might have helped Humphrey defeat Richard Nixon.

 The film includes riveting scenes of anti-Vietnam war demonstrators and hecklers at Humphrey's speeches, an unusual way to gain voter support for the candidate who was Lyndon Johnson's loyal Vice President.
 Because Pres.
-Johnson was so unpopular at the time, neither his name is heard nor his face shown.
+Johnson was so unpopular at the time, Richter decided that neither his name would be heard nor his face shown.

 One of the film's most moving scenes is when Humphrey responded to Richter's interview question, about the candidate's mentally challenged grand-daughter.
 Humphrey openly described his feelings while the camera discretely showed scenes of the child being hugged by him.

-During the editing of the film Richter argued that this scene should be kept in, an argument he won with some of Humphrey's advisers and strategists who claimed it would be seen as too exploitive.
-Richter argued that it showed the genuine humanity of the candidate.
+During the editing of the film Richter argued that this scene should be kept in, an argument he won against some of Humphrey's advisers and strategists who claimed it would be seen as too exploitive.
+Richter asserted that it showed the genuine humanity of the candidate.

-In newspapers at the time HHH: What Manner of Man was advertised as "The Mind Changer."
+In newspapers at the time the film was advertised as "The Mind Changer."
 If you had made up your mind about Humphrey, then you were urged to see the film.
 It was telecast 300 times across the nation in the closing three weeks of the political race.

 The biography reflected how Richter changed his own mind about Humphrey as the standard bearer for the Democratic Party in the race against Richard Nixon.